Sprattles/JackieS-CyberSec-ProjectOne/README.md

   - scroll down to the bottom and click on the `Check data` button
   - then you can analyse data by clicking on the blue `System logs dashboard` button

-- Run the metricbeat playbook
+- Lastly, run the metricbeat playbook

         $ ansible-playbook metricbeat-playbook.yml
-- Go to [http://*yourELKVM.IP*:5601/app/kibana](http://*yourELKVM.IP*:5601/app/kibana) and do the following steps to verify the filebeat installation was successful;
+- Go to [http://*[yourELKVM.IP]*:5601/app/kibana](http://*yourELKVM.IP*:5601/app/kibana) and do the following steps to verify the metricbeat installation was successful;

   - click on `Add metric data`
   - then `Docker metrics`